 Taking Care of Your Retinas

-The biggest thing this mini lesson on the retina should do is impress upon you their importance and the importance of your eye health on the whole.
-Taking preventative steps are the best way to avoid damage and disease to your eyes.
-To avoid retinal conditions, it is recommended that you see your doctor for an eye exam every one to two years, wear sunglasses when out and about, eat healthy vitamin-A rich foods, and cut out smoking if you do.
+The biggest thing this mini lesson on the retina and retina function should do is impress upon you their importance and the importance of your eye health on the whole.
+Taking preventative steps is the best way to avoid damage and disease to your eyes.
+To avoid retinal conditions, it is recommended that you see your doctor for a routine eye exam every one to two years, wear sunglasses when out and about, eat healthy vitamin-A rich foods, and cut out smoking if you do.

-To talk more about how you can make the best choices for your retinal health and your vision, stop by Washington Eye to speak with one of our ophthalmologists.
-You can book an appointment at our Chevy Chase, Silver Spring, or Washington D.C. locations.
-Choose to take a proactive role towards your eye health in 2017.
+To talk more about how you can make the best choices for your retinal health and your vision, stop by Washington Eye Physicians & Surgeons to speak with one of our ophthalmologists.
+You can schedule an appointment at our Chevy Chase location in the Washington DC area.
+Choose to take a proactive role towards your eye health!